How To Survive An IRS Tax Audit

 Beyond that, sometimes a single aspect of a return will raise a red flag and the IRS will ask for additional supporting material.
-For example, professional real-estate investors can claim losses and write-offs that casual investors might not be able to.
-But you have to meet certain criteria to be a professional rather than run-of-the-mill investor.
-So if an entrepreneur makes this claim but the investment activity doesn’t fall into the range that’s typical for professionals, the IRS might ask for further substantiation of that status.
+For instance, expert real-estate investors could claim losses & write-offs that casual investors may not have the capability to.
+But you have to meet certain criteria to be a professional rather than a run-of-the-mill investor.
+So, if a claim is made by an entrepreneur but the investment activity does not fall into the range that is normal for experts, the IRS may ask for more substantiation of that status.

 2. Get help.

-Larry Elkin, a certified public accountant in Scarsdale, N.Y., says that when he was audited, he never dealt with the IRS directly.
-Hiring a tax attorney or CPA takes the emotion out of it.
-And experienced tax lawyers and accountants can recognize when an issue isn’t as black-and-white as an agent might assert.
-There can be a lot of shades of gray.
-Your audit could relate to a deduction that’s controversial, where the IRS always tries to take an aggressive stance but where every time it’s gone to court, it’s lost.
-The audit agent will write up points that allege a client owes money, he says.
-We often argue and win because they don’t want taxpayers to appeal the levy in court and win.
+A certified public accountant, Larry Elkin, in Scarsdale, N.Y., mentions that when he’s audited, he never had to directly deal with the IRS.
+Hiring a CPA or tax attorney takes out the emotion from it.
+Experienced tax accountants and lawyers can identify when an issue is not as black-and-white as an agent might assert.
+There can be many shades of gray.
+Your audit can relate to a deduction that is controversial, where the IRS always attempts to take a stance that’s aggressive but where it has gone to court every time, it’s lost.
+The audit agent’ll write up points that claim a client owes money, he mentions.
+Often, we argue & win since they do not want a taxpayer to appeal the levy in court & win.

 Also Read: [ When And Why Would You Need An IRS Tax Attorney? ]